 Caesars Forum Potentially the Host of the NFL Draft

-The National Football League (NFL) will reveal the location of the NFL Draft on November 26 when league will reportedly announce The Linq Promenade and the Caesars Forum as the likely venue for the event.
+The National Football League (NFL) will reveal the location of the NFL Draft on November 26 when they’ll reportedly announce The Linq Promenade and the Caesars Forum as the likely venue for the event.
 The information has been revealed by people close to the matter, but relevant parties, including the NFL and Caesars, have refused to comment.

-The NFL Draft, starting on April 23, is – without a doubt- the highlight of the off-season, when 255 players will be introduced to different NFL franchises.
+The NFL Draft, starting on April 23, is – without a doubt- the highlight of the off-season when 255 players will be introduced to different NFL franchises.
 Each player will appear in front of a crowd wearing a new jersey or a hat of the team they will be representing, and then shake hands with NFL Commissioner Roger Goodell.

 On the occasion, Caesars Entertainment Corp. – which just approved a 17.3 billion acquisition by Eldorado Resorts – will be revealing a brand-new Caesars Forum facility sprawling on 550,000 square feet.

-The Draft will be live streamed throughout the entire duration of the event, which lasts through April 26.
-Meanwhile, Caesars expects to accommodate as many as 10,000 people on-site, sources have said, offering access to excellent facilities, such as ballrooms, ready rooms, and specifically-designated locations for the teams.
+The Draft will be live-streamed throughout the entire duration of the event, which lasts through April 26.
+Meanwhile, Caesars expects to accommodate as many as 10,000 people on-site, sources have said, offering access to excellent facilities, such as ballrooms, ready rooms, and specifically designated locations for the teams.

 Planning Ahead – Clark County Commission Steps In

 Planning an event of the dimensions of the NFL Draft has its challenges.
 For this specific reason, the Clark County Commission is expected to hold a meeting in December and coordinate the event with the Public Works Department and Metro.